 - Any Employer interested in reducing their risk by training employees on sexual harassment avoidance

 - Program Managers, Office Managers (with HR Roles)

 - HR-Workplace Compliance Professionals (Officers, Directors, Managers, and Specialists)

 - Senior HR Professionals

 Why Should Attend

 Supreme Court decisions and the current EEOC Guidelines make it clear that employers need to go beyond simply having an anti-harassment policy.
 Employers must provide training to ensure every manager and employee understands the organization's harassment policy.
 Employers must show due diligence relative to controlling workplace harassment.
-Every employee should be trained on what harassment is, and what to do about harassment, if they see it happening to them or anyone else.
+Every employee should be trained on what harassment is, and what to do about harassment if they see it happening to them or anyone else.

 Managers and supervisors must be aware of their liability and their responsibility to control harassment.
-They need to know how to prevent sexual, and other forms of workplace harassment, and what steps to take if harassment claims are made.
+They need to know how to prevent sexually, and other forms of workplace harassment, and what steps to take if harassment claims are made.